meerrec/random-notes/blog/about-ghost.md

 There are tons of wordpress host companies in the market these days and the price range is from $10 to an unknown number based on the performance, the disk and the network trafiic of the host.
 I'm not a guy for some so called auto generating tools for wordpress.
 I prefer set all stuff up within a pure Lunix machine.
 So AWS from Amazon is one of the best place for me to get started.

 ### Speed
+I've been using wordpress for personal site/blog for the pass three years and I'm not satisfied with the speed - not only the speed to view the site, but also the speed to make posts, customize theme on the admin dashboard.
+Even if I need more time to explore the Ghost, but from what I see right now, the speed is very good when compare to my old experience of wordpress.